Tellusant/docs/work-notes/mkt-1.md

 - forecasting
 - experience

-### The succession issue
+### The branding issue

-Your colleagues are right that Tellusant must become bigger than one individual.
+Tellusant must become bigger than one individual.

 The solution is probably not choosing between: